uoftblueprint/brampton-tennis-queue/README.md

 - **`git add .` / `git add <file name>`**: Use `git add .` to stage all files or `git add <file name>` to stage a specific file.
 - **`git commit -m "Describe what was changed"`**: Commit your changes with a detailed message that describes what was changed.
 - **`git push origin <branch name>`**: Push your changes to the branch on GitHub.
 You must specify the branch name because GitHub won’t know which branch you’re referring to.
 - **Create a Pull Request**: Go to the repo page and click "New Pull Request".
-You will need at least one review to merge into the main branch.
+You will need **at least one review** to merge into the main branch.

+# Getting Setup
+- After cloning the repo to your local files, do the following:
+1. `cd brampton-tennis-queue`
+4. `cd backend`
+5. `npm install`
+6. `cd ../frontend`
+7. `npm install`
+8. Insert the `firebase-admin.json` file into the `backend` directory
+9. Insert the `firebase.js` file into the `frontend/src` directory

 # Contributors (2024-25)
 - [Raunak Madan](https://www.linkedin.com/in/raunak-madan) - Project Lead